kumahq/kuma-website/docs/docs/1.1.1/deployments/how-to-multi-zone.md

 kuma-system   kuma-control-plane     ClusterIP      10.105.12.133   <none>           5681/TCP,443/TCP,5676/TCP,5677/TCP,5678/TCP,5679/TCP,5682/TCP,5653/UDP   90s
 ```

 In this example it is `35.226.196.103:5685`.
-This will be used as `<global-kds-address>` further.
+You pass this as the value of `global-kds-address` when you set up the remote control planes.

 :::
 ::: tab "Helm"
-Install the `global` control plane by setting the `controlPlane.mode` value to `global` when installing the chart.
-This can be done on the command line, or in a provided file:
+Set the `controlPlane.mode` value to `global` in the chart, then install.
+On the command line, run:

 ```sh
 $ helm install kuma --namespace kuma-system --set controlPlane.mode=global kuma/kuma
 ```

+Or you can edit the chart and pass the file to the `helm install kuma` command.

 :::
 ::: tab "Universal"